 In Summary, builders, architects, contractors, and homeowners looking for fire rated window assemblies will definitely want to consider the use of glass blocks.
 They are an affordable material that provides design versatility.
 Fire Rated Glass blocks can be used in industrial, institutional, commercial and residential applications.
 They work well in applications such as stairwells, windows, corridors, Multi-unit housing, limited lot line communities and more.

-Those that are interested in learning more about fire rated glass block installation can visit Pittsburgh Corning’s website or contact the glass block installation professionals at Quality Glass Block and Window.
+Those that are interested in learning more about fire rated glass block installation can contact the glass block installation professionals at Quality Glass Block and Window.